marcin-chwedczuk/_blog/_posts/2019-12-22-pitfalls-of-using-Mockito-with-Scala.md

 // (some code skipped here)
 {% endhighlight %}

-So the Scala compiler calls a hidden metod, with a name `methodName$default$parameterIndex` on the trait, to figure out what value should be used as a value of the default parameter.
+So the Scala compiler calls a hidden method, with a name `methodName$default$parameterIndex` on the trait, to figure out what value should be used as a value of the default parameter.
 Wow!
 I didn't expect something